rabuu/sheetstorm/examples/theorems.typ

   /// Example: Theorem with custom numbering
   #theorem(
     numbering: 4.2,
-  )[This thoerem uses a custom numbering.
+  )[This theorem uses a custom numbering.
 Be creative when defining your one numbering style.]

+  /// Example: Theorem with label
+  #theorem(label: "banana", name: "Yellow bananas")[
+    Bananas are yellow.
+  ]

+  Now you can reference @banana easily and it's displayed with a nice name.
+  Or you link to it manually: #link(<banana>)[banana].

   /// Example: Standard corollary
+  #corollary(
+    label: "cor",
-  #corollary[A corollary usually follows from a preceding theorem. ]
+  )[A corollary usually follows from a preceding theorem.]

+  Of course, you can also reference @cor.

   ///Example: Standard lemma
   #lemma[A lemma is typically a supporting statement.
 You can also assign a name or custom numbering as for theorem.]